The Deligne-Riemann-Roch isomorphism: Deligne--Riemann--Roch isomorphisms

 \item For \eqref{eq:RHS-RR}, we consider a projective factorization $X\to\PBbb(\Ecal)\to Y$, for some vector bundle $\Ecal$ on $Y$ of constant rank.
-One then realizes the cotangent complex, and hence also $T_{f}$, as a 2-term complex of vector bundles.
+One can then realize the cotangent complex, and hence also $T_{f}$, as a 2-term complex of vector bundles.
 For this complex, $\tdfrak(T_{f})$, and hence $f_{\ast}[\chfrak(E)\cdot\tdfrak(T_{f})]_{X/S}$, are defined.
 Two different global factorizations can be coherently compared.
-The construction commutes with base change over $S$, and we thus can work with the convention that for a base change along $q\colon S^{\prime}\to S$, we define
+The construction commutes with base change over $S$, and we can thus work with the convention that for a base change along $q\colon S^{\prime}\to S$, we define

 with the notation as in the previous point.
 Note that this construction actually produces a line distribution

 from which the right-hand side Riemann--Roch distribution is obtained by taking $f_{\ast}$. \end{enumerate}